TheRenegadeCoder/sample-programs-website/sources/languages/unicat/description.md

 ### Conclusion

-Programming in Unicat was really challenging.
-Although the instructions are easy enough to understand, I had to translate them into cat emojis that look very similar in the code editor.
-Fortunally, the code editor has zoom in capability so that I could see the emojis better.
-Then, when I ran the program, it will usually hang since I translated the instructions incorrecly.
-I would usually just take the Unicat source code and modify it to add breakpoints in key locations.
-Then, I would run my program and examine key things:

-* What instructions did my emojis turn into?
-* What does the memory look like through each instruction?
-* For programs with jumps, where is it jumping to?

-Eventually, I would get my program working, but it would usually take me hours of this type of debugging to get it right.
-Quite frankly, the mysterious 1337 value and going into an infinite loop are the most frustrating aspects of this language.
-If it were up to me, an exception would be raised instead with some type of information that would make it easier to debug, but I wanted to remain true to the original implementation.
+Programming in Unicat is really challenging.
+It feels more like programming in machine language without the benefit of an assembler.
+Instead of translating instructions into hexadecimal, you have to translate them into cat emojis, some of which look very similar.
+If your editor has zoom capability, I highly recommend using that.

+When you run your program, there is a good chance it will lock up.
+Here are some of the reasons why (other than the obvious logic error):

+* You did not translate the instructions into the right emojis.
+* You forgot to terminate a number with the right emojis.
+* You forgot to add a `diepgrm` instruction.
+* Your jump instructions are not going to the right place.

 By the way, I got tired of using python 2 and ported Unicat to python 3.
+I also fixed a couple of bugs in the original python 2 implementation.
 The code is available on [pypi][9], and the source code is available on [GitHub][10].
 It has some limited debugging capability which uses the python debugger to do the heavy lifting.

-At the time of this writing, the documentation was quite thin.
-I intend to address that once this article is published.
-This article will serve as the language documentation.

-In this meantime, happy coding <span class="cat">😸</span>!
+In the meantime, happy coding <span class="cat">😸</span>!

 [1]: https://en.wikipedia.org/wiki/Esoteric_programming_language
 [2]: https://github.com/gemdude46/unicat